Montgomery: A Place Where History Runs Deep

 History is woven into the very soul of Montgomery.
 It spirals down grand staircases, like the one inside the 1847 State Capitol building.
 It descends from lofty places, such as Dexter Avenue King Memorial Baptist Church, where a humble preacher rose to prominence as the leader of the Civil Rights Movement.
-And it bubbles up from streets such as historic Dexter Avenue that bustled with merchants in the 1800s, served as an auction block for slaves during the Civil War and was later pounded by the foot soldiers during the 1965 Selma to Montgomery march.
+And it bubbles up from streets such as historic Dexter Avenue that bustled with merchants in the 1800s, served as an auction block for slaves until the end of the Civil War and was later pounded by the foot soldiers during the 1965 Selma to Montgomery march.
 Captured between the brick and mortar of historic church houses and notable dwellings and inside museum after museum in downtown Montgomery, you'll hear epic stories of a past that is unparalleled by that of any other city in America.

 Park and Walk or Ride the Trolley To Explore Montgomery's History

 Begin your tour at the Montgomery Area Visitor Center (300 Water St.; 334-262-0013) at Union Station.
 Park your car and go inside for brochures and information on what to see and do in the city.
 Be sure to purchase a piece of history or a souvenir at The Stop at Union Station gift shop (300 Water St.; 334-261-1121).
 You can walk to many of the downtown attractions and museums, but to get to others, you'll want to drive.
 If you choose to walk or take the trolley, be careful to look for a parking space to leave your car where you won't be ticketed.
 There are metered parking spaces in and around the train shed and The Alley, Montgomery's thriving downtown entertainment district.

 See Sites That Showcase the Birth of the Civil War and the Civil Rights Movement in America